 This section includes options for managing fonts.
 Since Publii is a content-focused app it pays particular attention to how text content is displayed on your site; theme layouts rely on vertical rhythm to provide an orderly, readable design.
 Publii themes support Fluid typography, which automatically resizes fonts dynamically to the window or screen size; this feature is combined with a modular scale to perfectly manage the text size to enhance readability across devices and avoids nasty 'jumps' in font size when resizing or adjusting windows on your desktop.

-Publii also includes support for Google Fonts, allowing you to pick from a huge range of fonts and apply them to your website; the options for doing so will be found in this section.
+Publii also includes more than 40 locally-loaded variable fonts, allowing you to pick from a huge range of fonts and apply them to your website; the options for doing so will be found in this section.
 As well as the font selection options, you'll also find settings for defining a minimum and maximum font sizes to prevent your text resizing to extreme levels on very small or very large screen sizes!

 This area controls visual elements relating to the menu, rather than the content.
 This will usually consist of color options to define menu text and on-hover colors, and settings to define menu and submenu widths.
 It may also have additional options to cover the menu behaviour on mobile versions of the site.